gubo97000/gChat/README.md

 You will broadcast everything inside the brakets, on every chatroom.

-`/prch [room]`
+`/prch [room] [password]`

-You will enter or create a private room, for now every one can access the room if name is known.
+You will create or enter (if already exist) a private room; the password field is optional.

+`/prrm [put something]`

+You will destroy the private room and send every user back to "plaza".
+You need to be an admin.

 `/nick [new nick]`